 El Pollo Loco Holdings, Inc. ("Holdings") is a Delaware corporation headquartered in Costa Mesa, California.
-Holdings and its direct and indirect subsidiaries are collectively known as the "Company".
-All intercompany balances and transactions are eliminated in consolidation.
-The Company's activities are conducted principally through its indirect subsidiary, El Pollo Loco, Inc. ("EPL"), which develops, franchises, licenses and operates quick-service restaurants under the name El Pollo Loco[®] and operates under one business segment.
-At March 26, 2014, the Company operated 168 and franchised 233 El Pollo Loco restaurants.
+Holdings and its direct and indirect subsidiaries are collectively known as "we," "us" or the "Company."
+Our activities are conducted principally through our indirect wholly-owned subsidiary, El Pollo Loco, Inc. ("EPL"), which develops, franchises, licenses, and operates quick-service restaurants under the name El Pollo Loco[®] and operates under one business segment.
+At September 24, 2014, we operated 166 and franchised 239 El Pollo Loco restaurants.